theapsgroup/Data-Thing/readme.md

 By setting the output mode to xml, the output MUST be valid jsonml, which is automatically produced by a correct xsl transformation

-By setting the output mode to TSV, the output MIST be an array of objects.
+By setting the output mode to TSV, the output MUST be an array of objects.

 Working with HTML
 --------